Provable Robust Saliency-based Explanations: Experiments

 \subsection{Case study: saliency maps visualization}

-MNIST and CIFAR-10 provide suitable testbeds for visual evaluation.
-In Fig.\ref{fig:case_study}, we conduct ERAttack against models trained with different strategies.
-On MNIST, Vanilla and WD perform poorly, where about 30$\%$ $\sim$ 60$\%$ of the top 50 important pixels fell out of top positions under ERAttack.
-Even worse, the top 50 salient pixels used by Vanilla and WD do not highlight the spatial patterns of the digits (e.g., pixels covering the digits).
-For R2ET and R2ET-mm, it is hard to find visible change in the top salient pixels before and after ERAttack, and P@$k$ of both methods are greater than 90$\%$.
-Besides, the top 50 important pixels used by R2ET and R2ET-mm encode recognizable spatial patterns of the digits.
-We have similar conclusions on CIFAR-10.
-Specifically, we take the explanations on the ship in Fig. \ref{fig:case_study} bottom as an example.
-Vanilla and WD perform badly regarding P@$k$, while R2ET and R2ET-mm achieve around as high as 90$\%$ P@$k$.
-All four models make correct predictions due to a similar region (front hull of the ship).
-However, ERAttack manipulates the explanations of Vanilla and WD to include another region (wheelhouse of the ship), while the critical regions in the explanations of R2ET and R2ET-mm under attacks remain the same.
-The wheelhouse may be one reason for classifying the image to ship, but the inconsistency of explanations due to imperceptible perturbations raises confusion and mistrust.
-See Fig. \ref{fig:case_study_all} for more results.
+For visual evaluation, Fig. \ref{fig:case_study} displays models' saliency maps on the ideal testbeds, MNIST and CIFAR-10.
+On MNIST, Vanilla and WD perform poorly, where about 50$\%$ of the top 50 important pixels fell out of top positions under attack.
+Even worse, the salient pixels identified by Vanilla and WD fail to highlight the digit's spatial patterns (e.g., pixels covering the digits).
+In contrast, R2ET and R2ET-mm maintain over 90$\%$ of salient features encoding the digits' recognizable spatial patterns on the top.
+Similar trends are observed in CIFAR-10, exemplified by the ship.
+Vanilla and WD exhibit inferior P@$k$ scores, whereas R2ET and R2ET-mm achieve around 90$\%$ P@$k$.
+Interestingly, all four models identify the front hull of the ship as the significant region for the predictions.
+However, ERAttack manipulates the explanations of Vanilla and WD to include another region, the wheelhouse, while the critical explanation regions of R2ET and R2ET-mm under attacks remain unaffected.
+The wheelhouse could be a reason for the ship class, but the inconsistency in explanations due to subtle perturbations raises confusion and mistrust.
+Fig. \ref{fig:case_study_all} provides more results concerning all models.